carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 {: .output}

+> ## glob pattern
 > The glob pattern must contain at least a star wildcard character.
 {: .callout}

-fixme add table
+fixme format table

+Name	Description
+type

+Type of paths returned, either file, dir or any (default: file)

+hidden

+When true includes hidden files in the resulting paths (default: false)

+maxDepth

+Maximum number of directory levels to visit (default: no limit)

+followLinks

+When true it follows symbolic links during directories tree traversal, otherwise they are managed as files (default: true)

+size

+Defines the number of files each emitted item is expected to hold (default: 2).
+Set to -1 for any.

+flat

+When true the matching files are produced as sole elements in the emitted tuples (default: false).

+checkIfExists

+When true throws an exception of the specified path do not exist in the file system (default: false)

-> ## Challenge Title
+> ## fromFilePairs
 >
->  Use the fromFilePairs method to create a channel emitting all pairs of fastq read in the data/ggal/ directory and print them.
+>  Use the `fromFilePairs` method to create a channel emitting all pairs of fastq read in the `data/ggal/` directory and print them.
->  Then use the flat:true option and compare the output with the previous execution.
+>  Then use the `flat:true` option and compare the output with the previous execution.
 >
 > > ## Solution
 > >
+> > ~~~
+> > Channel.fromFilePairs('data/ggal/*_{1,2}.fastq').view()
+> > Channel.fromFilePairs('data/ggal/*_{1,2}.fastq', flat:true).view()
+> > ~~~
-> > This is the body of the solution.
+> >
 > {: .solution}
 {: .challenge}